 Service delivery has five main functions:

-… To provide a service to the users,
+… To provide a service to

 … To provide the resources (staff, volunteers, facilities, equipment,

 skills, knowledge etc.) necessary for the service,